ohohlfeld/itc36/travelgrant.md

-## Responsibilities of Selected Students
+## Responsibilities of Selected Awardees

-If selected, the student is expected to:
+If selected, the awardee is expected to:

 - Attend ITC 36 and the PhD workshop.
 - Provide feedback within two weeks after the conference, either as a short video or a two-page report highlighting the benefits of attending the conference with specific focus on: